Water Quality Monitoring

 Water Quality & Sediment Monitoring

 The CHNEP is a partner in the Coastal Charlotte Harbor Monitoring Network, which collects and analyzes water samples from 60 randomly selected field sites throughout 10 waterbodies each month.
-We also test sediments for pollutants like microplastic.
-Our scientists also audit data collected by other entities, in order for that data to be used by the state for water quality assessment, which in turn assists the development of pollutant limits and clean up plans.
+We also test sediments for pollutants like microplastics.
+Our scientists audit water quality sampling techniques for partner organizations, in order to ensure there are quality assurance checks in place so that data can be used by the state for water quality assessment, which in turn assists the development of pollutant limits and clean-up plans.
+Learn more about the Coastal Charlotte Harbor Monitoring Network data on the CHNEP Water Atlas.

 The CHNEP's Water Atlas website collects and analyzes water quality data from the various entities in our study area - making it publicly available so anyone can access to understand the condition of their waters.